hongsam14/nanolite_agent/README.md

 ## Overview

-Nanolite Agent is a high-performance Windows monitoring agent designed to capture and export system activities using Event Tracing for Windows (ETW).
+Nanolite Agent is a lightweight Windows monitoring agent designed to capture and export system activities using Event Tracing for Windows (ETW).
 It integrates with Sysmon for security event monitoring and uses OpenTelemetry Protocol (OTLP) to export telemetry data to observability platforms like Jaeger, Zipkin, or any OTLP-compatible collector.

 The agent monitors critical system events including:
 - Process creation and termination